Nine call center initiatives to consider

 Given the often-hectic nature of call-based customer support, it is not at all uncommon for conflicts to arise with confused or otherwise frustrated customers.
 Companies that have effective strategies for handling these situations and skilled customer service agents capable of diffusing tension-filled interactions can turn difficult customer interactions into opportunities to exceed expectations, influence the customer’s perception of their business, and improve the customer experience to boost customer retention.

-For more information on improving the customer experience, download our white paper, Leveraging Emotion to Improve CX & Elevate Contact Center Performance.
+For more information on resolving conflicts, download our white paper, Leveraging Emotion to Improve CX & Elevate Contact Center Performance.

 Customer service agents looking to amicably resolve issues that spring up with difficult customers need to pull from time-tested conflict-resolution techniques on the fly.
 The best agents are able to keep their own emotions under control while effectively dissolving tension between themselves and upset customers, but even the best perform better with clear strategies they can leverage.